 UniSIM Full-Time courses. (not to be confused with SIMGE)

 UniSIM is currently providing full-time degree courses in accountancy, marketing and (soon) Human Resource.
 Those who are strapped for cash might want to choose UniSIM over other alternatives due to their subsidies from MOE.
 Being considered a local university, graduates from UniSIM might have a better shot at government and civil sector jobs.
-Ministries already regularly send their employees to get their degrees from UniSIM.
-Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 requires, you can consider UniSIM as a good alternative.
+Ministries already send their employees to get their degrees from UniSIM regularly.
+Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 require, you can consider UniSIM as a good alternative.
 According to UniSIM, the average poly GPA admitted was 3.4 out of 4.
 In comparison to the accountancy courses at NUS at 3.86, NTU at 3.79 and SMU at 3.72.

 Source of Data: